RomainPierre7/Advent-of-Code/README.md

-# ⭐ Adevnt of Code 🎄
+# ⭐ Advent of Code 🎄

 This repository contains all my solutions to the [AOC](https://adventofcode.com/) puzzles.